top of page

 4. Scene Manager Panel: Here, allows users to navigate and alter the properties of the scenes in the project.

-Empty scene template.webp
+Empty scene template_edited.png

 This overhauled interface laid a solid groundwork for integrating future features while elevating aesthetics and improving the user experience of creating simple, yet effective, augmented reality experiences.